-Approximately 57% of the revenue generated during the six months ended June 30, 2023, came from Padding Machine rentals (six months ended June 30, 2022: 64%), 17% of which was from large Padding Machines (six months ended June 30, 2022: 43%) and 83% from small Padding Machines (three months ended June 30, 2022: 57%).
-The remainder of the revenue was generated from padding bucket and slinger rentals.
+Almost all revenue generated in Canada, ESI's other operating market, was generated from pipeline construction.
+Approximately 55% of the revenue generated during the year ended December 31, 2023, came from Padding Machine rentals, 27% of which was from large Padding Machines and 73% from small Padding Machines.
+The remainder of the revenue was generated from padding bucket, slinger and sand wagon rentals.
 Revenue from small Padding Machines was generated from renewables construction.
+Approximately 74% of large Padding Machine rental revenue was from renewables, almost exclusively coming from OPP- 200 Padding Machines.